 Want to sell?
 In the rest of the world, you are forced to ask someone else to handle your store or your payments.
 With Safex, you can control both, without needing to ask anyone.
 In particular, with the Big Box Store Front software, anyone can set up their own virtual shopping mall.

 Whilst all items offered for sale get created on the Safex blockchain, merchants choose which wallet/s shows their offerings.
 This seems like an appropriate time to explain the parameters and limitations for making purchases on the Safex Marketplace.

-The Safex.ninja website has an Explorer page that shows all BLOCKCHAIN listings of products.
-It should be noted that just because a product entry displays on Safex.ninja, it won't necessarily be available for sale in the TWM Wallet.
+It should be noted that just because a product exists on the Safex blockchain, it won't necessarily be available for sale in the TWM Wallet or Big Box Store wallet.
 The possible reasons for this will become clear as you read the rest of this article.